Vapcata/Vacate/README.md

 #### 1. Two Stage Detection of AgNORs from Histopathology Images
 - **Technologies:** PyTorch, Custom Dataset Handling, Albumentations
-- **Description:** Developed an image processing pipeline to detect AgNORs in histopathology images, including image augmentations, classification, and object detection using PyTorch.
+- **Description:** Developed an image processing pipeline to detect AgNORs in histopathology images, including custom image augmentations, complete model for classification, and object detection mmodel using PyTorch.
 - **Achievements:**
   - Implemented image classification with an F1-score performance measure.
   - Built an object detection model with a complete pipeline from initialization to performance reporting via AP.